-The purpose of the program leading to the degree of Master of Arts in Mathematics Education is to improve the quality of mathematics instruction in schools within the greater-Chicago area and to offer a response to the shortage of secondary school mathematics teachers.
+The purpose of the Master of Arts in Mathematics Education program is to improve the quality of mathematics instruction in schools in the greater-Chicago area and to offer a response to the shortage of secondary school mathematics teachers.

-This six-quarter degree program is offered on an accelerated basis during intensive weekend sessions and may be taken while in-service at the rate of two courses per quarter.
-However, students may proceed through the program at a slower pace depending upon their individual needs.
-The emphasis in the program is on mathematical content, but significant amounts of time are spent on methods of incorporating new teaching strategies and technologies in the classroom.
+This six-quarter degree program is offered on an accelerated basis through intensive weekend sessions.
+The program is designed so that it can be completed by in-service teachers at the rate of two courses per quarter.
+Students also have the option to proceed through the program at a slower pace depending on their individual needs.
+The main emphasis of the program is mathematics content, but significant time is also spent on methods of incorporating new teaching strategies and technologies in the classroom.

-The program is directly tied to secondary curriculum needs and is directed toward previously or currently certified teachers with degrees in non-mathematics fields, to teachers with bachelor’s degrees in mathematics who wish to upgrade their command of the field, and to bachelor’s degree holders in other fields who wish to enter teaching.
+The Mathematics Education program is directly tied to secondary curriculum needs.
+It is directed toward previously or currently certified teachers whose Bachelor's degrees are not in mathematics but who wish to change disciplines, toward teachers whose Bachelor’s degrees are in mathematics and who wish to upgrade their command of the field, and toward Bachelor’s degree holders in other fields who wish to enter teaching.

 - Euclidean and non-Euclidean geometry using software packages that emphasize content connected to the high school curriculum